day8/re-frame/docs/EPs/002-ReframeInstances.md

 ### Problem 2: Minimal Design Solution

 The "minimal design" approach is to say that
-`Frames` are passed as an arguement into each view function, and then further passed down into child views, and so on, and so on.
+`Frames` are passed as an argument into each view function, and then further passed down into child views, and so on, and so on.